 The truth of atomic sentences should be fairly straightforward.
 For sentence letters, the interpretation specifies if they are true or false.
-The sentence 'P(a)' should be true just in case 'P(x)' is true of 'a'.
+The sentence P(a) should be true just in case P(a) is true of a.
 Given our go-to interpretation, this is true iff Aristotle is a philosopher.
 Aristotle is a philosopher.
 So the sentence is true.
-Equally, 'P(b)' is false on our go-to interpretation.
+Equally, P(b) is false on our go-to interpretation.